-Juho works with various creative technologies such as 3D printing, parametric design, nanomaterials and automation.
+Juho works with various creative technologies such as UI/UX, 3D printing, parametric design, and creative automation.

-Since the early 90's Juho has used various 3D CAD packages such as Alias, Rhinoceros, 3D Max, Maya, Blender, Modo, Softimage, Houdini, Pixar Renderman etc. He is skilled in Class A surfaces in Alias.
+Since the early 90's Juho has used various 3D CAD packages such as Alias StudioTools, Rhinoceros, 3ds Max, Maya, Blender, Grasshopper, Dynamo, Modo, Softimage, Houdini, Pixar Renderman etc. He is skilled in Class A surfaces in Alias.

 He was also a member of "Shapeways Crew" a group of dedicated Shapeways community members who are creative leaders and visionaries.

 Juho has given consulting services to various companies and entities including the Osaka City government regarding 3D printing.

 Parametric design, algorithms and AI offer endless new possibilities in both 2D and 3D.
 Parametric design offers easy mass customization of designs no matter what the output media is.
 Dozens or hundreds or thousands of design variations, applications, touchpoints or keyvisuals can be created in a moment and on demand.
 Juho uses these technologies in the creative workflow and also in final deliverables.

 He also uses tools such as Python, Raspberry Pi and Arduino for creating unique creative technology solutions for clients.